sijiaxu/Adaptive_Game_AI_Demo/README.md

 Download and have fun!

-if you have any suggestions or questions, welcome to leave a reply.
+if you have any suggestions or questions, feel free to contact me.